logaretm/villus/docs/content/plugins/overview.md

 useClient({
   url: '/graphql',
-  plugins: [localStorageCache, fetch()], // add the local storage plugin along with the fetch plugin });
+  use: [localStorageCache, fetch()], // add the local storage plugin along with the fetch plugin });
 ```